Expanding the Applied Learning Collaborative Approach to Project ECHO

 - lessons learned;

-- and tools and resources in disaster-related environmental and occupational health issues and approaches.
+- & tools and resources in disaster-related environmental and occupational health issues and approaches.

-Series will be offered in the fall of 2019 and spring of 2020.
+Series will be offered in the spring of 2020.
 Series will be weekly for one-hour meetings.

 Individual and Workforce Resilience – Before, During, and After a Prolonged Hurricane Emergency